hot-compute/training/README.md

-# training
+# Training
-Here we will train heavily in modern cloud tech.
+Here we are training and experimenting in various modern platforms, languates, and tools.

-Python is up first.